 If either gas or charcoal grills were a clear environmental winner, the decision of what to use would be much easier.
 But it’s not that straightforward.
 Charcoal grills release about twice as much carbon dioxide per hour as gas grills do, roughly 11 pounds versus 5.6, says the Oak Ridge National Laboratory.
 But charcoal comes from trees, which absorb carbon as they grow, making the emissions net zero.
 Still, groups like the Sierra Club advocate gas grills because they are cleaner burning.

 If you opt for briquettes, avoid instant-light varieties—they’re soaked in petroleum products—and conventional briquettes that use fillers like coal dust and petroleum binders.
-Greenlink makes briquettes from waste coconut shells and a food-grade binder.
-Wicked Good sells a briquette made from the same sustainably harvested wood as its lump charcoal.
+Some brands make briquettes from waste coconut shells and a food-grade binder.

 Grill Good Food